ncphillips/rpg-notes/campaign-fronts/the-eastern-frontier.md

 ## The Stakes

-* Will Home become survive to become a great city?
+* Will Home survive to become a great city?
+* Will the party stay in good standing with Home?

 ## Cast